mwrnd/innova2_flex_xcku15p_notes/README.md

 ## JTAG Using UrJTAG

 [UrJTAG](http://urjtag.org) is a low-level tool for communicating with JTAG devices.
 It supports [Xilinx Platform Cable USB II](https://docs.xilinx.com/v/u/en-US/ds593) adapters and [clones](https://www.waveshare.com/platform-cable-usb.htm).
-Main use is *EXTEST* pin toggling although it is theoretically possible to program the FPGA using a Vivado-generated *SVF* file.
+Main use is *EXTEST* pin toggling although it is theoretically possible to program the FPGA using an *SVF* file.

 ### Compile and Install UrJTAG